Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/runbook.md

 ## 2. Prerequisite: one-time SETUP (admin) - ticket 09

 `arnold-cli` is ReadOnly and cannot do this.
 An admin must:
-1. Create archive bucket `$ARCHIVE_BUCKET` (eu-central-1): Block Public Access ON; default SSE-S3; TLS-only + `Deny s3:DeleteObject` + `s3:DeleteObjectVersion` bucket policy (break-glass admin excepted); NO versioning, NO Object Lock; lifecycle = transition to Glacier Instant Retrieval after the restore-test window, NO Expiration rule.
+1. Create archive bucket `$ARCHIVE_BUCKET` (eu-central-1): Block Public Access ON; default SSE-S3; TLS-only + `Deny s3:DeleteObject` + `s3:DeleteObjectVersion` bucket policy (break-glass admin excepted); versioning ENABLED at creation (it cannot be turned off later), NO Object Lock, NO MFA Delete (S3 does not allow it with a lifecycle rule); lifecycle = transition current AND noncurrent versions to Glacier Instant Retrieval after the restore-test window, NO Expiration rule, NO NoncurrentVersionExpiration.
 2. Create 3 service roles: `redshift-unload-role` (trust redshift), `datasync-s3-write-role` (trust datasync), `backup-helper-ec2-profile` (trust ec2 + kms:Decrypt) - each with S3 write to the bucket.
 3. Create `aws-data-backup-executor` role with the executor IAM policy template; grant to the operator/agent.
 4. Protect the sources until the deletion gate (section 6).
 On 2026-09-23 no source had protection: RDS deletion protection was off on both databases, the eu-north-1 automated backup retention was 1 day, all 4 EBS root volumes had `DeleteOnTermination=true`, and only i-036 had termination protection.